johnjezl/CS-351-Computer-Architecture/Project-2/README.md

 ### Question: What do you think causes the curve to “flatten out” when we use large thread counts?

-The thread count appears to flatten as a result of the serial portion of the execution becoming a greater component of the overall execution time.
+The thread count appears to flatten as a result of the serial portion of the execution becoming a greater component of the overall execution time, and, ultimately, as we run out of cores to distribute the compute time amongst.

-However, I think we're also seeing non-trivial impacts from other factors.
+Other factors may also be at play here.
 These other factors may include thread management overhead and the variability of the time slices given by the CPU as a result of things such as other processes running, relative priority of those processes, and interrupts that preempt our program's execution.
 The variablility factors begin to have a potential for greater impact on execution time as the total overall execution time gets smaller.

 ## The Moral of the Story